Reflections on 2019

 Similarly a second highlight was surprising one of my best friends, Rob, for his 40th birthday in Mumbai on 3rd August.
 Again, thanks to his wife Farah, I was able to coordinate it perfectly such that I knocked on his bedroom door exactly after he got out of the shower (pants on thankfully, just about) and was getting ready to go out to a celebratory dinner.
 Again, his shocked reaction was priceless.
 As seen in this vid.

 We then went to Goa for the weekend where we had an amazing few days indulging in insanely good food, beer, good company and incredible scenery.
 Being monsoon period it was raining most of the time but still there was something so romantic, picturesque and inspiring about the whole setting.

 Celebrating my 40th

-Last but not least: my third highlight was celebrating my own 40th birthday in Beaune, Burgundy in France in May.
+Last but not least: my third highlight was celebrating my own 40th birthday in Beaune, Burgundy in France in the beginning of May.
 As I’ve said many a time to my friends and family this experience – dubbed by my friends as the ‘wedding without the bride- changed me forever.
-Its bonded me with my really loved ones, made me realise even more the irreplaceable importance of love, friendship and family in life.
-And of course also shed its dose on who amongst my circle doesn’t fit naturally in that circle of trust.
+Its bonded me with my really loved ones, made me realise, even more than before, the irreplaceable importance of love, friendship and family in life and spending good moments together.

 To this day whenever I have a bad day at work I look at the photos, the scrap book that people wrote their wishes in, or the videos.
 It just reminds me of something unique and positive and sets me back in a good mood with this thought in mind: no matter what happens there is no substitute for true love, kindness, generosity – in the extended sense of the word, empathy, friendship and happiness.